 B) Tools like shovels, gloves, masks and bags.

 C) A production area where you can bag the compost, seal the bags, and label your product.
+You may choose to use an option like fabric buildings as the structure in which your compost farm’s operations take place.

 D) A truck or delivery vehicle.
 This can be used to pick up the waste at source, too, to save on costs.